mikesmallhelp/wacat/README.md

 - goes to your web application root url
 - visits every link in your application
-- adds random inputs to your page's form inputs
+- adds random inputs to form inputs
-- selects random values from dropdown menus
+- selects values from dropdown menus
 - clicks on every button

 Additionally, wacat